salindholm/atm_challenge_2020/README.md

-# atm_challenge_2020
+# ATM Challenge

-## The Code
+## Description

-We write an ATM project to allow a person to create an account, be able to deposite and withdraw money by using ATM machine.
+We created a digital ATM to allow users to create an account, be able to deposit and withdraw money.

+## User Stories

 ```
 As a User